 The First Ward includes the Eastern half of the city’s waterfront along the Raritan River.
 Route 18, a state highway, connects the Lower George Street neighborhood, Riverside, the New Brunswick Apartments, and Riverside Tower to two of the city’s largest apartment complexes (Regency Manor and the Gardens at Raritan), and three neighborhoods: Dewey Heights, Rutgers Village, and Edgebrooke.
 Route 1 and the New Jersey Turnpike also bisect Ward 1, which ends at the city’s borders with East Brunswick and North Brunswick.

-The Second Ward includes the "heart" of the city, more than 100 rectangular blocks of housing, stores, parks, and schools between Livingston Avenue and the city's border with North Brunswick Township.
+The Second Ward includes the “heart” of the city, more than 100 rectangular blocks of housing, stores, parks, and schools between Livingston Avenue and the city’s border with North Brunswick Township.
 It also includes most of the historic Douglass campus of Rutgers University, which is home to some of the most buccolic areas of the city.
 The line between Ward 2 and North Brunswick Township divides the Cook campus of Rutgers University, another area with a lot of open space.
-Also near the border with North Brunswick is a newer gated condominium community known as Fulton Square, and two other similar communities without gates: Renaissance Station and Case di Lusso.
+Also near the border with North Brunswick are several condominium complexes including Fulton Square, Renaissance Station and Case di Lusso.

 The Fourth Ward stretches south to include the area between Route 27 and Livingston Avenue, home to the vast majority of the city’s industrial areas, as well as the Jersey Avenue train station, New Brunswick’s High School and Middle School, the HUB Teen Center, the Schwarz-Robeson public housing complex, and neighborhoods such as Hampton Road, Lincoln Gardens, and a gated community called the Hampton Club.